Skip to content

 Why this book is useful

-If you know me you know that I am a vivid reader, specially fantasy novels.
-But I also have a few technical books that I like to read from time to time.
+But since my current work allows me to buy books with a learning budget, I also have a few technical books that I like to read from time to time.
 I think I have almost all the classic technical books: clean code, python manuals, framework documentation, and so on.
-But not everything has to be about the software.
-Sometimes, it is about the hardware.
+But I thought that I could write about something different, because not everything has to be about the software.

 In my case, this also connects with my background.
 I studied Industrial Engineering, and during that time I also studied a little bit of computer science and electronics.
 Not enough to say that I am very into hardware, but enough to make me curious about how all these parts work together.